olliejday/ug4_project/notes/notes.md

     policy_lr=3e-5, -> 1e-5
     qf_lr=3e-4, -> 1e-4

 Q: Is it still stopping?
     Why?
 Bullet dynamics?
     Learned behaviour?
     Actions / obs limits?
     Is it when some obs goes too big / small?

 ----

+Was worse with the changes

+x Changed LR back
+Reward weights, changing z to be higher again and higher reward completion so it steps better

+___

 try again with sparse once have joint pos working with dense rwd adjust env/ pd agent?